 What is Pre-History?

 There were cultures and civilizations that lived before the time of writing and also before recorded history.
-Only a few pieces of evidence were found about the earliest dwellings of ancient people.
+Only a few pieces of evidence were found about the earliest dwellings of ancient people, and how they survived and lived!

 Stone Age is the Earliest human settlement.
 Early human beings and hominid ancestors learned many things slowly and gradually, such as controlling fire, recognizing social links, maintaining a bond with the remains of the dead, engaging in symbolic thought, and fashioning symbolic images and objects.